dschmitz89/spherical_stats/README.md

 ## Scope
 spherical_stats implements utilities for analyzing spherical data in Python.
 It is still under heavy development.
 For performance, the numba JIT compiler is used as backend.

-### Features:
+## Features:

+* Visualization helper functions to quickly generate data to be plotted with plotly/matplotlib/ipyvolume:
-* Visualization: Spherical histograms, plot a function on the surface of a sphere
+    * Sphere creation and evaluation of a function over its surface
+    * Spherical histogram
-* Descriptive statisics: spherical mean, spherical variance, orientation tensor
+* Descriptive statisics:
+    * Spherical mean and spherical variance
+    * Orientation tensor
+* Parametric distributions:
-* Angular central gaussian distribution (ACG)
+    * Modeling axial data: Angular central gaussian distribution (ACG)
-* Elliptically symmetrical angular gausian distribution (ESAG)
+    * Modeling vector data: Elliptically symmetrical angular gausian distribution (ESAG)

 Example usage of the distributions: